 Classify a follicle as primordial if the oocyte is surrounded by flat squamous granulosa cells but no cuboidal granulosa cells [1].

-SCREEN: To be provided by Authors: Shot of oocyte surrounded by flat squamous granulosa cells
+LAB MEDIA: Figure 2AShot of oocyte surrounded by flat squamous granulosa cells

 Count only follicles in which the oocyte nucleus is visible.
 The nucleus must appear within the counting frame or be touching the green inclusion lines of the counting frame [1].

+LAB MEDIA: Supplementary Figure 1EShot of nucleus within counting frame

-SCREEN: To be provided by Authors: Shot of nucleus within counting frameand/or touching green inclusion line
+LAB MEDIA: Supplementary Figure 1F: Shot of nucleus touching green inclusion line

 If the oocyte nucleus falls outside the counting frame or touches the red exclusion lines of the counting frame, do not count this follicle [1].

-SCREEN: To be provided by Authors: Shot of oocyte nucleus outside of counting frame and/or touching red exclusion lines
+LAB MEDIA: Supplementary Figure 1GShot of oocyte nucleus outside of counting frame

 When assessing primordial follicle depletion in response to an exogenous chemical, ensure that all of the counted follicles are healthy with a normal morphology [1].
 Count any abnormal or atretic follicles separately [2].

-SCREEN: To be provided by Authors: Shot of healthy, normal follicle

-SCREEN: To be provided by Authors: Shot of abnormal/atretic follicle
+2.18.1 LAB MEDIA: To be provided by Authors: Shot of healthy, normal follicle2.18.2 LAB MEDIA: To be provided by Authors: Shot of abnormal/atretic follicle

-When all of the samples in a section have been counted, click Add New Section to count the follicles in the next section [1] or click I’ve Finished Counting to end the session and exit the software [2].
+When all of the sites in a section have been counted, click Add New Section to set up and count the follicles in the next section [1] or click I’ve Finished Counting to end the session and exit the software [2].

-SCREEN: To be provided by Authors: Add New Section being clicked
+SCREEN: To be provided by Authors: Add New Section being hovered over

 SCREEN: To be provided by Authors: I’ve Finished Counting being clicked